 The following two tables present, for each of the last five quarters, the quarterly average balances by loan type and the percentage of total loans represented by each loan type.
-For purposes of the following tables only, we have broken out Home Equity loans from Residential Real Estate loans (they are otherwise included in a single category in this Report) and similarly we have broken out Other Consumer Loans from Consumer Loans--Automobile (again, these are otherwise reported as a single category in this Report).
+For purposes of the following tables only, we have broken out Home Equity loans from Residential Real Estate loans (they are otherwise included in a single category in this Report).
 We have also combined Commercial Loans and Commercial Real Estate Loans into a single category (they are treated as separate categories in other sections of this Report).
-Over the last five quarters, the average balances for all of the below-listed categories of loans have steadily and significantly increased, except for "Other Consumer Loans" (i.e., non-automobile consumer loans), which represent only a very small portion (1.6%) of the total portfolio.
+Over the last five quarters, the average balances for all of the below-listed categories of loans have steadily increased.